tdilauro/Simplified-wiki/NewLicenseIntegration.md

 new collection through the admin interface using the "OPDS Import" protocol.

-When books are made available with minimal access control rather than a formal DRM scheme, it's often easy for the distributor to put them in an [https://github.com/NYPL-Simplified/Simplified/wiki/OPDSForDistributors](OPDS For Distributors) feed.
+When books are made available with minimal access control rather than a formal DRM scheme, it's often easy for the distributor to put them in an [OPDS For Distributors](https://github.com/NYPL-Simplified/Simplified/wiki/OPDSForDistributors) feed.
 You can then create a new collection through the admin interface using the "OPDS For Distributors" protocol.

 If the vendor has or creates a custom API for giving you access to their works, you'll need to write  integration code.
 This is the _minimum_ work you'll need to do: